-Arriving in Kilkee and enjoying the local hospitality, a local man drew a sketch of this extraordinary striking visitor on the back of a beermat and the legendary image of Che was created.
-Every year this is celebrated every September with the “Che Do Beatha” festival, when Kilkee turns into Little Havana for the weekend with music and dancing, cigars and rum.
+Arriving in Kilkee and enjoying the local hospitality, a local man sketched this extraordinary striking visitor on the back of a beermat and the legendary image of Che was created.
+Every year this is celebrated every September with the “Che Do Beatha” festival, when Kilkee turns into Little Havana for the weekend with music and dancing, cigars, and rum.

-Kilkee was immensely popular in Victorian England as a holiday destination for the well to do.
-Visitors would take the air, parade along the Prominade, and listen to music around the elegant bandstand.
+Kilkee was immensely popular in Victorian England as a holiday destination for the well-to-do.
+Visitors would take the air, parade along the Promenade, and listen to music around the elegant bandstand.
 Can you find the house where Charlotte Bronte spent her honeymoon?

-Sadly due to its location Kilkee has witness several tragic shipwrecks, you will find memorials to honour those who were victims of the Wild Atlantic seas in several places around Kilkee, a reminder to us all to respect the mighty ocean.
+Sadly due to its location, Kilkee has witnessed several tragic shipwrecks, you will find memorials to honor those who were victims of the Wild Atlantic seas in several places around Kilkee, a reminder to us all to respect the mighty ocean.

 A panoramic of Kilkee’s horseshoe bay would be incomplete without the seaside town’s distinctive Westend ‘White Walls’.